hyxos/www.tzi.cards/content/deck/index.md

 # ![logo](./favicon-32x32.png)
 ## A New Beginning -> [Formations](formations)
 **TZI Cards** incorporate a new figure, the [TZI Glyph](glyphs) which provides a way to uniquely identify each card and reveal patterns previously obscured.
-This TZI Glyph enables the possibility of creating more than just a single game, but an entire *gaming system*!
+TZI Cards aren't just a single game, but an entire *gaming system*!

 # 🃏